dfelinto/blender-manual/manual/glossary/index.rst

       See also :doc:`Boolean Modifier </modeling/modifiers/generate/booleans>`.

+   Boundary
+   Boundary Edge
+      An edge with nothing connected on one side.
+      The primitives, being manifold objects, do not have boundary edges.
+      See also :term:`Non-manifold`

    Bounding Box
       The box that encloses the shape of an object.
 The box is aligned with the local space of the object.